luozm/helper/content/authors/peter/_index.md

 ---
 # Display name
-title: Yu Chi
+title: Peter Brusilovsky

 # Username (this should match the folder name)
 authors:
-- yu
+- peter

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD student in Information Science
+role: Professor in Information Science

 # Organizations/Affiliations
 organizations: